IhateCreatingUserNames2/AiraHub2/Readme.md

 Use the agent manager to run MCP servers and broadcast them to Aira Hub:

 bash
-python agent_manager.py
+Populate mcp_servers.json with MCP SERVERS CONFIGURATIONS, CHECK THE TEMPLATE.
+ASK chatGPT to format it for new MCP Servers or adjust... python agent_manager.py
 Connecting Clients
 Connect your MCP client to Aira Hub.
 Example configuration for Claude: